elasticio/elasticio.github.io/_guides/managing-workspaces.md

 ![](https://user-images.githubusercontent.com/48761764/55892421-fc850280-5bbe-11e9-939a-11f34119e2a8.png)

 ##### 2\.
-Workspace management via the API.
+Workspace management via the API

-This part includes adding new members, managing their workspace user roles, removing members, renaming the workspace, and deleting the workspace.
+includes adding new members, managing their workspace user roles, removing members, renaming the workspace, and deleting the workspace.

 To add a new member via the API, use the following request: